-Business managers desire to measure the effectiveness of the organization in achieving the goals set by the company.
-For example, Palvia, Perkins, and Zeltmann (1992) studied the impact of strategic information systems on the effectiveness of the organization - the Federal Express Corporation.

-A survey conducted by Silk (1998) in the United States reported that up to 60% of US companies performed an evaluation of the effectiveness of the information system through the following criteria: quality of information, satisfaction from the users and use of the system.
-Hoque and Wendy (2000) studied the influence of a company's size on the assessment of information systems supporting decision-making.
-Factors such as total revenue, total assets and the number of employees represent the size of business.
+Business' managers desire to measure the effectiveness of the organization in achieving the goals set by the company.
+For example, Palvia et al. (1992) studied the impact of strategic information systems on the effectiveness of the organization - the Federal Express Corporation.
+A survey conducted by Silk (1998) in the United States reported that up to 60% of US companies performed evaluation of the effectiveness of the information system through the following criteria: quality of information, satisfaction from the users and use of the system.
+Hoque and Wendy (2000) studied the influence of company's size on the assessment of information systems supporting decisionmaking.
+Factors such as total revenue, total assets and the number of employees represents the size of a business.
 Larger-scale companies tend to implement assessment of information systems clearly.
-In New Zealand, Blundell, Sayers, and Shanahan (2003) carried out a survey on 40 large-scale companies to discover how they evaluated the efficiency of computer-based accounting systems.
+In New Zealand, Blundell et al. (2003) carried out a survey on 40 large-scale companies to discover how they evaluated the efficiency of computer-based accounting systems.
 The study applied finance and learn and growth criteria to evaluate the effectiveness of the computer-based accounting system.
-In the garment field, the evaluation of information system was conducted to assess the supply chain management system of Thailand garment companies (Suanmali et al., 2011), evaluate how information systems affect the performance of Morocco garment companies (Chriyha et al., 2012) and measure the effectiveness of decision support systems for Italian fashion companies (Felice & Petrillo, 2013).
+In the garment field, the evaluation of information system was conducted to assess the supply chain management system of Thailand garment companies (Suanmali et al. 2011), evaluate how information systems affect the performance of Morocco garment companies (Chriyha et al., 2012) and measure the effectiveness of decision support systems for Italian fashion companies (Felice and Petrillo, 2013).
 Besides, another study also assessed the impact of comprehensive information systems in Pakistan garment companies (Maqbool, 2015).

-So far, there has been no consensus in measuring the effectiveness of ISs at the organizational level in a specific industry like a garment.
+So far, there has been no consensus in measuring the effectiveness of ISs at the organizational level in a specific industry like garment.
 The choice of scales for this concept in previous research lacks of judgment from a theoretical foundation.
 Financial and accounting scales were widely applied to reflect the performance of an organization.
-However, the financial scale was not the sole measure due to the complex nature of the effectiveness of information systems in the ERP environment.
-The use of a financial scale could merely result in the inadequacy of the research model's conclusion (Hitt, 1988).
-The effectiveness of AIS at the organizational level is at stake if being separated from the ERP environment.
-The proposal for applying the BSC model to measure the effectiveness of information systems in the ERP environment in studies by Grembergen and Haes (2005), and Grembergen and Haes (2017).
-For the garment industry, the application of the BSC model for evaluating information systems has been initially applied in the world.
-In this article, the author proposes the BSC model to assess the effectiveness of AIS in an ERP environment in the Vietnamese context.
+However, financial scale was not the sole measure due to the complex nature of the effectiveness of information systems in the ERP environment.
+The use of financial scale could merely result in inadequacy of research model's conclusion (Hitt, 1988).
+The effectiveness of AIS at organizational level are at stake if being separated from the ERP environment.
+The proposal for applying BSC model to measure the effectiveness of information systems in the ERP environment has been published in studies by Grembergen and Haes (2005) and Grembergen et al. (2017).
+For the garment industry, the application of the BSC model for evaluating information system has been initially applied in the world.
+In this article, the author proposes the BSC model to assess the effectiveness of AIS in ERP environment in the Vietnamese context.